windyswsw/ILSwithThreeScaling/README.md

 ## Project Structure:

-1. Initial solution based on DFS: ILSwithDFSandThreeScaling
+1. Initial solution based on DFS: ILSwithDFSandThreeScaling (Source file, Header files and Input data)

-1.Source file
-2.Header files
-3.Input data

-1. Initial solution based on random: ILSwithRandomandThreeScaling
+2. Initial solution based on random: ILSwithRandomandThreeScaling (Source file, Header files and Input data)

-1.Source file
-2.Header files
-3.Input data

 ## Guidelines to use the data and programs in the repository: